fuel/parser/README.md

 // load a Mustache template, will load and parse app/views/example.mustache View::factory('example.mustache');

-// THE TWIG & DWOO DRIVERS ARE STILL UNTESTED

 // load a Twig template, will load and parse app/views/example.twig View::factory('example.twig');

+// THE DWOO DRIVER IS STILL UNTESTED, let me know if you got it working

 // load a Dwoo template, ATTENTION: this one expects app/views/example.tpl View::factory('example.dwoo');